Programming

 Programming is usually at the top of most professional librarians wish list and we hope to highlight here some of the best programming ideas and practices that have evolved related to serving and engaging mid-life adults.
 We believe the most successful programming is built upon the skills and knowledge embedded in the other online courses found on this website: Strategic Facilitation, Community Assessment, Partnerships and Collaborations, Volunteer Engagement and Evaluating Results.
 We encourage you to explore the myriad of resources available through these courses.

-Programming is designed to serve adults and, we believe, can also be an avenue for engaging the skills, passion and commitment of adults who want to make a difference in their communities.
-For specific examples of TLA50 innovation in library practice, check out Innovators.
-Social media strategies are also effective at informing, connecting and building communities of mid-life adults.
-For examples of such strategies and additional programming ideas, check out the online course below.
+Programming designed to serve adults, we believe, can also be an avenue for engaging their skills and passions in making a difference in their communities.
+For specific examples of TLA50 innovation in library programs, check out our Innovators section.
+Social media strategies can then enhance programming by effectively informing, connecting and building communities of program participants and contributors.
+For examples of such strategies, as well as additional programming ideas, check out the online course below.

 IMLS Fellowship Course